Stash-KennyG/StashTagSkins/README.md

 Install-Module -Name PSGraphQL -Repository PSGallery -Scope CurrentUser
 ```
 ## Executing
-Open a powershell terminal and execute the main file
+Open a powershell terminal and execute the main file to connect to a local stash
 ```powershell
 .\StashTagSkins.ps1
 ```
---- Specify an alternative stash
+Or if you'd like you can specify an alternative stash
 ```powershell
 .\StashTagSkins.ps1  -StashAddress "192.168.1.100:9999"
 ```